 The sea, to be fair, is one of the most pure and aesthetically striking sources of salt available.
 If it is mixed into the bar, it can get so lost as to seem like a flavor note, and this is not an uncommon occurrence.
 That is why craft chocolate bars usually feature big crystals added to the back of a bar by hand.
 In this way, the taster can experience the pointed contrast between the sweet bar and the salt, each enhancing and complementing the other for a longer period.

 Bar example: The Breakfast Bar by Manoa

-They come from similar places, both finding their origin hanging off of a branch, but they are vastly different in result.
-Nuts add a crunchiness, or a chewiness if they’re old, and they tend to taste sweeter and earthier when raw.
-Macadamias add a sweet creaminess and nibs a brownie-like crunch, while peanuts lend a Reese’s vibe.
-But nibs are usually from the same origin as the cacao used to make the chocolate, so they have a reputation for emphasizing the sweetness in a bar by being not-sweet & often bitter, themselves.
+They come from similar places, both finding their origin hanging off of a branch, but they’re vastly different in final effect.
+Nuts add a crunchiness (or a chewiness if they’re old), and they tend to taste sweeter and earthier when raw.
+For example, macadamias add a sweet creaminess and nibs a brownie-like crunch, while peanuts lend a Reese’s vibe.
+But cacao nibs are usually from the same origin as the cacao used to make the chocolate, so they have a reputation for emphasizing the sweetness in a bar by being not-sweet & often bitter.